IdleScV/Notes/MOD 2 Notes/Rails/route_helpers.md

         <% @posts.each do |post| %>
         <div><%= link_to post.title, post_path(post) %></div>
         <% end %>
+            post.title << What i want it to say post_path(post) <<where i want it to go
+                        <%= link_to("What we want it to say", "where i want it to go")%>

     Translates to

         <% @posts.each do |post| %>
         <div><a href='<%= "/posts/#{post.id}" %>'><%= post.title %></a></div>
         <% end %>

+    commandline
+    rails routes => returns a list of routes available rails routes | grep snacks => search only where snacks is part of the route

+    app.snacks_path => returns => "/snacks"
+    app.snacks_url => returns => "https://localhost:3000"

+In routes, we can do this . . .  .
+    get "/", to: "snacks$home", as "homepage"               << homepage is the prefix >>
+To call it inside of an erb, we do
+    <%= link_to "HomePage", homepage_path %>

+To add parameters . . .
+    get "/snacks/:id", to: "snacks$show", as "snack"
+To call this . . .
+    <%@snacks.each do |snack| %>
+        <%= link_to snack.name, snack_path(snack)%>
+    <%end%>

+resources :snacks

+resources :snacks only: [:index, :show]

+    Byebug is pry!!!
+     Byebug is pry!!!
+      Byebug is pry!!!
+       Byebug is pry!!!
+        Byebug is pry!!!
+         Byebug is pry!!!
+          Byebug is pry!!!
+           Byebug is pry!!!
+            Byebug is pry!!!
+             Byebug is pry!!!
+              Byebug is pry!!!
+               Byebug is pry!!!
+                Byebug is pry!!!
+                 Byebug is pry!!!
+                  Byebug is pry!!!
+                   Byebug is pry!!!
+                    Byebug is pry!!!
+                     Byebug is pry!!!
+                      Byebug is pry!!!
+                       Byebug is pry!!!